 Most grill users believe that if their grill is made of stainless steel, it can’t rust.
 But that’s not quite true.
 A stainless steel grill has chromium.

 This is an element that protects the grill from stains.
-It needs oxygen to keep the grates from rusting, which is why you should clean all food particles and grease after each grilling session.
+It needs oxygen to keep the grates from rusting, so you should clean all food particles and grease after each grilling session.
 Also, rust can become an issue if chromium gets disconnected from a surface.

 “The easiest way to make sure your grill grates do not rust is to clean the grease and food particles away after every cook!
 Remember to put a light coat of oil on your cooking grids after cleaning to prevent them from rusting, and keep them seasoned.”

 Chromium most commonly gets removed because of contact with other rust-bearing metals, such as iron.
 These metals enter the stainless steel surface and infect it with rust.

 On the other hand, a cast iron grill is rust-resistant if properly taken care of.
 But, if it’s in a moist environment, it’ll rust quickly because it’s susceptible to changes in humidity levels.

 This means weather changes can cause rapid rusting.

 According to the FDA, grilling on rusted grates is unhealthy, which can be an issue .

 5 Steps To Prevent Grill Rust

 If your grill is currently rust-free, here are some tips I’ve perfected over the years that help keep it in a perfect state.